First Jewish–Roman War: Causes and motivations

-Historian Jonathan Price wrote that apocalyptic beliefs played a role in fueling the revolt, with many rebels envisioning a divinely sanctioned cosmic struggle inspired by prophetic texts, such as the Book of Daniel, which foretold the fall of the fourth imperial power, which some Jews believed was Rome.
-Historian Tessa Rajak, however, asserted that there is no evidence to suggest the insurgents were driven by messianic or end-of-days aspirations.
+Historian Jonathan Price wrote that apocalyptic beliefs played a role in fueling the revolt, many rebels envisioning a divinely sanctioned cosmic struggle inspired by prophetic texts, such as the Book of Daniel, which foretold the fall of the fourth imperial power, which some Jews believed was Rome.
+Historian Tessa Rajak asserted that there is no evidence to suggest the insurgents were driven by messianic or end-of-days aspirations.

 Marxist scholars, notably Heinz Kreißig, interpreted the revolt as a class struggle between social strata, and the burning of debt records by the rebels is often cited as proof of socio-economic motives.
 Critics argue this view to be a case of political theory being held over evidence.
 Such is the case for Price, who noted there is little evidence of economic grievances; he sees the burning of debt records as a tactic for popular support, not ideology.
 Classicist Guy McLean Rogers wrote that debt was routine and neither a key cause nor a unifying rallying point for the rebels.
-Price also argued that rebel leaders lacked "class loyalty": Simon bar Giora did free slaves and target the wealthy, but he also had aristocratic support, while other leaders lacked any social agenda.
+Price also argued that rebel leaders lacked "class loyalty": Simon bar Giora did free slaves and target the wealthy, but he also had aristocratic support, whereas other leaders lacked any social agenda.

 Historian Uriel Rappaport wrote that hostility between Jews and surrounding Greek cities was the decisive factor that made the revolt inevitable, as Rome failed to address the tensions.
 The provincial Roman garrison was mainly drawn from Hellenistic cities, while Greek-speaking eastern provincials held key administrative roles, heightening tensions.
-Historian Martin Goodman, however, counter-argued that since Jews had chosen to live in Greek cities, deep hostility was not a long-standing issue, and the ethnic violence that erupted in these cities in 66 was a consequence of rising tensions rather than the root cause of the revolt.
+Historian Martin Goodman counter-argued that since Jews had chosen to live in Greek cities, deep hostility was not a long-standing issue, and the ethnic violence that erupted in these cities in 66 was a consequence of rising tensions rather than the root cause of the revolt.
 Goodman attributes the causes of the revolt to the inability of the local elite to address economic and societal discontent, such failure being linked to their lack of legitimacy as their authority depended on the Herodians and Romans, both of whom were often despised by the populace; he also argued that elite involvement made Rome view the uprising as a full rebellion and deepened divisions within the rebel state.